-- Options: You can have specific options configuration for On-Road and another one for Off-Road.
+- Options: You can have a options specific configuration for On-Road and an other one for Off-Road.
 Not all options are profilable.
 Here you have the list of profilable options:

-- o In 'Display' options:
+- In 'Display' options:

 - Automaps

 - Orient (track up / North up)

 - Autozoom

 - Re-center

 - Rotate screen

 - Data fields

 - Tool bar

 - 3D Reliefs options

 - 3D mode

 - Scale bar

 - Pointer options

 - List menu

 - In 'System > Advanced' options:

 - Static navigation

 - Data fields: Content of data bar and data pages is different to better fit the needs of each use.
-A change in one mode will not affect the other, so you can configure a specific set of data fields for On-Road and another one for Off-Road.
+A change in one mode will not affect the other, so you can configure a specific set of data fields for On-Road and an other one for Off-Road.

 - Tool bar: You can also configure a specific set of tools for each mode.

-Menu: Availability and order of some functions will change.
-Check 'Navigation options' sections.
+- Menu: Availability and order of some functions will change.
+Check Navigate and Navigation options sections.